scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

 * Analytical approximations are included in the system simulation software components themselves, or
 * The user includes look-up tables for interpolation, entirely or partially generated with analytical approximations.

 In this work we will focus on analytical approximations of flow forces that act upon the inner cylinder in an eccentric annular flow.
-Such forces are of interest in, for example, hydraulic valves that are electromagnetically actuated.
-When the armature moves within the oil-filled interior of the polecap, that movement causes a Couette-type annular flow, i.e. a viscous flow due to motion of a solid body, between both components; see Figure :ref:`armature`.
+Such forces are of interest in, for example, hydraulic valves that are electromagnetically actuated; see Figure :ref:`armature`.
+When the armature moves within the oil-filled interior of the polecap, that movement causes a Couette-type annular flow, i.e. a viscous flow due to motion of a solid body, between both components.

 .. figure:: armature.png
    :scale: 50%